Nopass0/netfolders/README.md

 - **Logging Utility**: The built-in logging utility records essential server activities, such as file uploads, downloads, and other important events, providing a clear record of system actions.

-- **ASCII Art Logo**: Upon server start, NetFolders displays an ASCII art logo along with the project version, author information, and contact email for a visually appealing introduction.

 ## Getting Started ⭐

 1. Clone this repository to your local machine.